mirrakannappan123/OpenFlights/README.md

     $ ./bin/exec - runs main.cpp

 You will be prompted to enter the source Airport ID and the Destination Airport ID which will run the algorithms.
+The output of shortest path for Floyd Marshall method will take at least 10 mins to get result so be patient lol.
+But you got the result from Dijkstra Algorithm real quick.